Michigan Mining, Minerals, and Reclamation

 Related Coal Mining Maps and Information: Coal Mine Statewide Map & Michigan's Coal Report.

-Additional Information about Non-Metallc Mineral Mining in Michigan.
+Additional Information about Non-Metallic Mineral Mining in Michigan.

 SOLUTION MINING, BRINE EXTRACTION, AND EXPLORATION TEST HOLES